West Somerset Mineral Railway: Origins

-An Act was obtained on 27 July 1857 to extend the line to Minehead, with a branch to Cleeve; an additional £35,000 capital was authorised, but this work never started.
+The West Somerset Mineral Railway Act 1857 (20 & 21 Vict. c. lxvi) was obtained on 27 July 1857 to extend the line to Minehead, with a branch to Cleeve; an additional £35,000 capital was authorised, but this work never started.

 Comberow incline

 The incline is sometimes referred to as the Brendon Hill Incline and occasionally as the Brendon Hills Incline.

 A rise in altitude of 803 ft to reach the mines was accomplished by a gravity worked incline, 0.75 mi long, on a gradient of 1 in 4 (25%).
 To achieve the constant gradient, formidable earthworks were necessary, and construction took four years with a Mr Gunn as the contractor.
 While this was going on mining had been proceeding apace and large stocks of ore were waiting at the incline head to be conveyed to the harbour.
 Ore was brought down the incline while it was being completed, from 31 May 1858, and it was not fully finished until March 1861, when two 18 ft diameter winding drums were installed on a single axle, located below the track, at Brendon Hill.
 Public goods traffic was accepted from 28 September 1859.

 A single wagon containing five tons of ore could be lowered down the plane in twelve minutes.
 Railway-type signals were used to indicate that an ascending wagon had been attached to the rope; the brakesman at the upper level then levered the descending, loaded wagon to the brow of the hill, and the descent and ascent began.
 The descent was controlled by braking.
 The WSMR line was leased to the Brendon Hills Iron Ore Company for seven years from 1859, and the latter was to work the line.
 The lease was extended and transferred to the Ebbw Vale Iron Company on 24 June 1864.
 In the same year an advertisement was placed in the Somerset County Gazette announcing that "coal, culm, lime corn, flour, manure, building materials and other goods" would be carried on the railway at reduced rates.